How to Cut Fabric with Cricut

 Another great perk is in the Cricut app.
 It is called Snap Mat.
 You can read all about how it works HERE.
 Snap mat allows you to take a photo of your fabric so that you can fussy cut your design.
 This is super helpful because when you have a beautiful fabric pattern you want to make sure that you are cutting your design in the right place.

-Can cricut cut felt fabric?
+Can Cricut cut felt fabric?

 It sure can!
-This post HERE goes into much more depth about cutting fabric and has all the tips and tricks you will need to cut felt fabric.
+This post HERE goes into much more depth about cutting felt and has all the tips and tricks you will need to cut felt fabric.
 Felt is one of my absolute favorite things to cut with the Maker.
 It is SO easy to do and it gives it such a nice clean edge.
 Felt is a great material to work with because it is so forgiving.
 I LOVE working with felt.

 So will you be cutting fabric with your Cricut?
 Share with me in the comments below if you have any more tips, tricks, or questions about how to cut fabric with Cricut.